bacover/OpenVINOInstall/VisionAccelerator_Install_2018R5.md

 <h3>Optional Steps to Flash the FPGA Card</h3>

 <p class="note"><strong>NOTE</strong>:<br>
-	- To avoid having to reprogram the board after a power down, a bitstream will be programmed to permanent memory on the Intel® Arria® 10 GX FPGA Development Kit.
+	- To avoid having to reprogram the board after a power down, a bitstream will be programmed to permanent memory on the Intel® Vision Accelerator Design with Intel® Arria® 10 FPGA.
 This will take about 20 minutes.<br>
 	- The following steps 1-5 need to be done only once for a new Intel® Arria 10 FPGA card.</p>

 <ol>